Should You Start a 'Trump Account' for Your Child?

 What is a Trump account for a child born before 2025?

-Parents can contribute up to $5,000 per year per kid into a Trump Account.
+And parents can contribute up to $5,000 per year per kid into a Trump Account.
 This figure will be indexed to inflation starting in 2027.
 You can contribute annually up until the year they turn 18.
-The proceeds must be invested in a low-cost index fund tracking a major index like the S&P 500, and the funds are untouchable until the child turns 18.
+The proceeds must be invested in a low-cost index fund tracking a major index such as the S&P 500, and the funds are untouchable until the child turns 18.

 The way the bill is written, it looks as if the only option of how to invest the funds in a Trump Account will be a 100% allocation to stocks.
 It's unclear if Trump Accounts will allow more conservative blended investments in the future.